stjudecloud/docs/docs/guides/tools/chipseq.md

 Navigate to the [tool's landing page](https://platform.stjude.cloud/tools/chip-seq).
 In the left hand pane, click "View Results" then "View Results Files".
-You will be taken to the filesystem view your cloud workspace.
-This is similar to your the filesystem on your computer, and you can do many common operations such as deleting, renaming, and moving files.
+You will be taken to the filesystem view of your cloud workspace.
+This is similar to the filesystem on your computer, and you can do many common operations such as deleting, renaming, and moving files.
 To access ChIP-Seq results, you should click on the `Results` folder, then select the output folder name you gave in the [selecting parameters](#selecting-parameters) part of the guide.